chantastic/pc-interfaces/README.md

 <%= interfaces_footer do %>Designed in CA Copyright 2015<% end %>
 ```

+#### AccountSwitcher

+To use the AccountSwitcher, you'll need to provide `interfaces_header` with both
+the current Person and Organization, however they are implemented in your app.
+This is commonly `current_person` and `current_organization`.

-## Styleguide
+## /interfaces route

-If you'd like to see all the available components in your application, add this line to `confi/routes.rb`.
-In development, it will make the route `/interfaces` available.
+Add this line to your your `routes.rb` file.

 ```
 mount Interfaces::Engine => '/interfaces
 ```

+This provides all of the `pco` command-line tools with data about Interfaces,
+and allow you to see available Interfaces APIs in production.